-At March 31, 2017, we had cash, cash equivalents and short-term investments totaling \$36.7 million.
-We believe that our existing cash, cash equivalents and short-term investments will be sufficient to meet our anticipated cash requirements for at least the next twelve months.
+At June 30, 2017, we had cash, cash equivalents and short-term investments totaling \$32.0 million.
+We believe that our existing cash, cash equivalents and short-term investments will be sufficient to meet our anticipated cash requirements through mid-2018.
 We will need additional funding to complete the development and commercialization of our product candidates, specifically our lead product candidate, TRC105, including to complete our ongoing Phase 3 trial in angiosarcoma.
 In addition, we may evaluate in-licensing and acquisition opportunities to gain access to new product candidates that fit with our strategy.
-Any such transaction, including our strategic licensing transaction with Janssen, will likely increase our future funding requirements.
+Any such transaction will likely increase our future funding requirements.
+We may not be successful in raising sufficient additional capital to continue to operate our business.
+These uncertainties raise substantial doubt about our ability to continue as a going concern for a period of one year following the date that the accompanying financial statements were issued.